 The orthopedic insole is typically customized by hand, requiring a significant amount of time and materials to produce and costing the consumer hundreds in some circumstances.
-This labor-intensive procedure makes 3D printing an attractive possibility in creating these orthotics.
+This labor-intensive procedure makes it possible to create these custom orthotics.

 3D printing technology not only allows for the insole to be customized perfectly to the unique shape of the patient’s foot, but it cuts out the tedious process of creating these insoles by hand as well.
 This fast, scalable manufacturing technique is also cheaper than the current approach.

 Covestro’s orthopedic insoles are created using an automated and digital process in which a 3D file can be sent to a printer over a far distance.
 This manufacturing process minimizes waste in creating these custom orthotics as well.
 The company’s TPU, a thermoplastic material with adjustable flexibility and rigidity, is the material that these insoles are created from.
 This plastic offers superior versatility in the 3D printing product that is optimal for a medical prosthesis such as the insole.

 “Thermoplastic polyurethane is the material of choice for this application thanks to its favorable range of properties,” said Patrick Rosso, Head of Additive Manufacturing at Covestro.
 “In particular, our TPU products cover a wide range of hardness.
 The hardness can also be adjusted by changing the printing structure.
 This allows manufacturers to print shoe insoles that are completely custom-made—with hard or soft contact areas.”